 Q: Did a relocation company help you with your move?

-A: The university has their own relocation department – and they were great.
+A: The university has its own relocation department – and they were great.

 Q: Is there any other advice you like to offer new expat arrivals?